Investigations on a Fuzzy Process: Effect of Diffusion on Calibration and Particle Identification in Liquid Argon Time

 \section{Simulation Details}

 The simulation used throughout this work is based on GEANT4, with custom routines to apply the longitudinal and transverse components of diffusion.
 The detector is simulated as a single block of liquid argon.
-The $x$-direction is considered to be the drift-direction and is digitized using the simulated width of the detector, $E$-field (500 V/cm), and clock frequency (2 MHz), and the $z$-direction is then split into detection regions (``wires'', 3 mm) to approximate a collection plane.
+The $x$-direction is digitized using the simulated width of the detector, $E$-field (500 V/cm), and clock frequency (2 MHz), and the $z$-direction is then split into detection regions (``wires'', 3 mm) to approximate a collection plane.
 For this study neither induction planes nor $E$-field distortions are considered.
 For all simulations reported here, we use the \lstinline{QGSP_BERT} physics list.
 To ensure multiple sets of ionization electrons land in each detection region, we limit the maximum allowed size of each step GEANT4 takes to 0.3 mm.

 For each event, a single particle is simulated in the detector, depositing energy in each step.
+We apply recombination via the modified Box model \cite{ArgoNeuT:2013kpa} using the d$E$/d$x$ in each step,

+where $\alpha=0.93$, $\beta=0.3$ cm/MeV, and $W_{\mathrm{ion}}$ = 23.6 eV is the mean ionization energy of liquid argon.
+The calculated d$Q$/d$x$ is used to generate a number of electrons produced at each step.

-This energy can be converted to an approximate number of electrons ionized in each step using the mean ionization energy of liquid argon, 23.6 eV \cite{ArgoNeuT:2013kpa}.
-The electrons in the step are assigned a drift time, $t_d$, based on their distance from $x=0$ and the simulated $E$-field.
+The electrons in the step are assigned a drift time, $t_d$, based on the true distance of the ionization electrons from $x=0$ and the simulated $E$-field.
 The electrons may then be subdivided into a number of packets to increase the speed of simulation, and each electron packet is assigned a new position based on its drift time and the chosen values of $D_L$ and $D_T$.
-First, the magnitude of the shift due to the different diffusion components is calculated by randomly sampling Gaussian distributions centered at 0, $m_L \sim G(0, \sigma_L)$ and $m_T \sim G(0, \sigma_T)$ with
+First, the magnitude of the shift due to the different diffusion components is calculated by randomly sampling Gaussian distributions centered at 0 with,